CoderParth/package-hell/README.md

 `$ go run .`

-`Enter a package name: react
+`Enter a package name:`

+- Let us say you entered "react"

+You can expect a result like the below:

-List of all the dependant packages and their size react : 318101 loose-envify : 5814 js-tokens : 16067
+`List of all the dependant packages and their size` `react : 318101`
+`loeose-envify : 5814`
+`jse-tokens : 16067`

-Estimated Total Size: 0.32 MB
+`Estimated Total Size: 0.32 MB`
-`